SigmaHQ/sigma-specification/Sigma_specification.md

 * `<Data Name="ServiceName">MpKsl4eaa0a76</Data>` will be `ServiceName`

 ### Special Field Values
+/// NEED REVIEW
+modifier `exists` ?
+///
 There are special field values that can be used.

 * An empty value is defined with `''`
 * A null value is defined with `null`

+/// NEED REVIEW
+*OBSOLETE* Can be remove ?
+///
 *OBSOLETE*: An arbitrary value except null or empty cannot be defined with `not null` anymore

 The application of these values depends on the target SIEM system.